StackVista/stackstate-docs/use/stackstate-ui/perspectives/metrics-perspective.md

 # Metrics Perspective

-The Metrics Perspective shows metrics for the selected [view](../views/about_views.md) and provides an automatic dashboard.
+The Metrics Perspective shows metrics for the selected [view](../views/about_views.md).
 StackState will automatically deliver all the relevant information for any part of your landscape, so you don't need to pre-define the streams you want to see.

 ![Metrics Perspective](../../../.gitbook/assets/v45_telemetry-perspective.png)

-## Metrics and Components
+## Component selection

 Metrics for up to **5** components can be displayed.
 When you open the Metrics Perspective, StackState will show the metrics for all components in your view.
 If there are more than 5 components in the view, StackState selects the top 5 components as follows: